Citizens Fire Academy

 Week 7: Simulated Fire Scene

-Attendees will participate in a live fire exercise.
-While wearing full protective clothing, the attendee will deploy and charge a hose line to safely extinguish a fire.
+Participants take part in a live fire exercise while wearing full protective gear and will deploy and charge a hose line to safely extinguish a fire.

 Week 8: Graduation